 Play Yard Games

-Yard games like corn hole, bocce ball, and croquet can be a ton of fun for a family.
+Yard games like corn hole, bocce ball, and croquet are great summer activities for kids.
 These games have a small upfront cost, but once you own them you’re free to use them as often as you like.

 You can set up a weekly yard game day and invite friends and family over or just randomly play games whenever the mood strikes.
 If you do invite others over, ask them to bring along their favorite yard game, too.